 Well, it wasn’t tranquil for me but it certainly was an experience I’ll remember for years to come.

+Looking for more adventures in British Columbia?
+Have you tried heli-fishing?
+Read this for more information on adventures in British Columbia.
 Take a journey to the edge of the world and discover Haida Gwaii.